Chinese Type 65 Destroyer:

 - Type 455 SAPARS Phased Array Radar: Powerful and flexible pre-rifts radar system that is comprised of four panels that each emit radar waves.
 Less advanced than the phased radar system fitted on the Coalition ships but still powerful.
 If allowed by the horizon, the system can track out to 225 nautical miles (259.1 miles / 417.0 km) and can simultaneously track and identify up to 312 targets at one time.
 The system controls missile launched from the long range missile launchers and the system can track and guide each individual missile to a individual target for up to 128 targets.
 If a target is eliminated, missiles are automatically guided to a new target.
 The system can also control missiles launched from other linked vessels as well and can also act as fire control for gun mounts.
 The system gives a +10% to read sensory rolls and +1 on initiative

 - MGK-345 Hull Sonar System: Mounted under the bow of the ship.
-Sonar system has a range of around 16 nautical miles (18.4 miles / 29.6 km).
+Sonar system has a range of around 18.4 miles (16 nautical miles / 29.6 km).
 This hull sonar system has both a passive and active system built in.
 Sonar system can track up to 16 targets at one time

 - MGT-350 Towed Array Sonar: Note mounted on all vessels of class.
 The system is basically a long and very sensitive sonar system carried behind the ship on a long cable.
-Sonar system has a range of around 75 nautical miles (86.3 miles/139.9 km).
+Sonar system has a range of around 86.3 miles (75 nautical miles /139.9 km).
 This towed array Sonar is a passive only sensor system.
 Sonar system can track up to 32 targets at one time.

 - Radar Defeating Profile: The ship superstructure is designed so that the radar profile of the ship is reduced.
-Because of this, attempts to detect the ship using radar are made with a -10% penalty to read sensor rolls when attempting to detect this ship.
+Because of this, attempts to detect the ship using radar are made with a -10% penalty to read sensor rolls when attempting to detect this ship and vessel will appear to be smaller on radar than it would otherwise.
 Go to General Detection Penalties for more information on penalties and bonuses to use with stealth.

 [ Altarain TM, Bandito Arms TM, Brodkil TM, Chipwell Armaments TM, Coalition States TM, Cyber-Knight TM, Federation of Magic TM, Free Quebec TM, Golden Age Weaponsmiths TM, Horune TM, Iron Heart Armaments TM, Kankoran TM, Kittani TM, Kydian TM, Larsen’s Brigade TM, M.D.C.
 TM, Mechanoids TM, Mega-Damage TM, Megaversal Legion TM, Millennium Tree TM, Mutants in Orbit TM, Naruni Enterprises TM, Naut’Yll, New Navy TM, New Sovietskiy TM, NGR TM, Nog Heng TM, Northern Gun TM, Phase World TM, Psyscape TM, Rifter TM, SAMAS TM, S.D.C.
 TM, Shemarrian TM, Splugorth TM, Stormspire TM, Sunaj TM, Tolkeen TM, Triax TM, Wellington Industries TM, Wilk’s Laser Technologies TM, Xiticix TM, and Zaayr TM are trademarks owned by Kevin Siembieda and Palladium Books Inc. ]